 Nutrition and wellness rituals play a vital role in our overall well-being and health.
-The relationship between what we put into our bodies and the increasing onset of diet-related diseases in The United States both fascinates me, and drives my motivation to educate others.
-It is my ultimate goal to motivate others to focus on having a mindset based on disease prevention and/or disease management through consuming a well-balanced, whole foods diet, vs. only seeking disease treatment after the fact.
-I feel truly blessed to be employed in a setting where I can fully utilize my dietetics skills, and where I can put what I am learning in the classroom into practice.
-I am so excited to see what the future has in store for me as I continue my journey to becoming a RDN.
+The relationship between what we put into our bodies and the increasing onset of diet-related diseases in the United States both fascinates me, and drives my motivation to educate others.
+It is my ultimate goal to motivate others to focus on having a mindset based on disease prevention and/or disease management through consuming a well-balanced, whole foods diet.
+I believe that any food can be consumed in moderation, but I also believe that we need to be mindful about what we are putting into our bodies day-after-day.